mani787060/Column-Transformer-in-Machine-Learning/README.md

 # Dataset:-
--> A dataset containing both **numerical** and **categorical** columns was used to demonstrate how to process each type of feature correctly before model training.
+-> A dataset containing both "numerical" and "categorical" columns was used to demonstrate how to process each type of feature correctly before model training.

 # Implementation Steps